-On this track we discussed three of five common negative symptoms of schizophrenia.
+In this section, we discussed three of five common negative symptoms of schizophrenia.
 The three negative symptoms that we discussed were apathy, incongruous emotional responses and reductions in speech.

-On the next track we will continue to discuss negative symptoms of schizophrenia.
+In the next section, we will continue to discuss negative symptoms of schizophrenia.
 We will discuss two additional negative symptoms.
 They are social withdrawal and reduced social performance.